 About two years ago I moved house from a third story apartment in one complex to a second story apartment in a nearby one.
 The move was so short I can literally see my old apartment’s balcony from the new one.
 It would have been a piece of cake except that I own a really nice 95 gallon wave-front glass aquarium that weighs just over two hundred and twenty-five pounds empty.

 Anyone who has experience with carrying glass fish tanks will likely understand that the weight really isn’t the major issue; it’s that there’s no good place to hold the darned thing by.
+A large aquarium is inherently difficult to lift and carry, much less transport.
 If you grab it from a top edge, you can break it.
 If you hold it from the bottom corners as you must, it cuts into your hands something fierce.
 Add into that the fact that I didn’t have any really big guys to help me move it this time around and you’ll see why it was such a big production.

 Read on to learn how the great aquarium move of 2013 was accomplished!

-How Did You Get Your Aquarium Up to the Third Floor in the First Place?
+How Did You Get Your Aquarium Up Three Flights of Stairs to the Third Floor in the First Place?

 When I moved into the third floor apartment, two very large, very strong guys carried the tank upstairs and plunked it onto the stand.
 Even so, it took them quite a bit of effort because they had to handle it gently.
 So I had to figure out how to create something better to hold onto than the bottom edges of the tank and figure out how to gently distribute the weight of the glass somehow so four much, much smaller people could carry it.